Musical-Bonesie/Musical-Bonesie/README.md

 Welcome to the place I like to build, test, break and fix things :satisfied:

 - 🔭 I’m currently working on improving Asgard Scan and building a :space_invader: with a friend/colleague. :sunglasses:
-- 🌱 I’m currently working to have a better understanding of OOP and learning C#, GraphQL, TypeScript, and how to build a simple MVP game using Unity.
+- 🌱 I’m currently working to have a better understanding of OOP and learning C#, Java, GraphQL, TypeScript, and how to build a simple MVP game using Unity.
 - 👯 I’m looking to collaborate on anything and everything!
-- 💬 Ask me about React/JS/HTML
+- 💬 Ask me about React.js/JS/HTML/CSS
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/signekurczaba/)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I adore animals and have two :dog2: